A More Powerful Two-Sample Test in High Dimensions using Random Projection

 Thus, a decay rate given by $\nu\geq 1$ is easily sufficient for condition \eqref{suffCQ} to hold unless the dimension grows exponentially with $n$.
 On the other hand, decay rates associated to $\nu\leq 1/2$ are too slow for condition \eqref{suffCQ} to hold when $n\ll p$, and rates corresponding to $\nu\in (\frac{1}{2},1)$ lead to a more nuanced competition between $p$ and $n$.
-We also point out that the assumptions of Theorem~\ref{ThmCQ} hold for all $\nu \in (0,1]$, when the dimension $p$ must satisfies $\log p = o(k)$. \end{example}
+Assumption ({\bf{A5}}) of Theorem~\ref{ThmCQ} holds for all $\nu \in (0,1)$, but when $\nu=1$ or $\nu>1$, the dimension $p$ must satisfy the extra conditions $\log p = o(\sqrt{k})$ or $p^{\nu-1} = o(\sqrt{k})$ respectively.\footnote{It may be possible to relax ({\bf{A5}}) with a more refined analysis of the proof of Proposition~\ref{PropKeyLimit}.} \end{example}